Veinar/dracan/README.md

 docker build . -t dracan:latest
 ```
 > You may want to change name or tag for this build command

+**Docker image is present at [DockerHub](https://hub.docker.com/r/veinar/dracan).** For ease of use it is shipped without config JSONs.
+Remember to provide them on runtime!

 ### Docker environmental variables